geekible-ltd/auth-server/README.md

 **Key Points:**
 - The admin user is automatically assigned the `tenant_admin` role
-- The email domain from the tenant email is used for tenant identification
+- A default licence with 5 seats is created automatically
 - Passwords are automatically hashed using BCrypt before storage
 - Both tenant and user are created in a single transaction
+- JWT tokens are returned on successful login for authenticated requests

 ### User Registration